giirugiru/asawhistle/README.md

 ## Source File Basics
-All Swift source file should end with .swift.
-The naming format should be name+type.swift.
+All Swift source file should end with _.swift_.
+The naming format should be _name+type.swift_.
 Naming format should use PascalCase.
 For example: `HomeViewController.swift`.
 Before creating a new file, please check all existing file name on the project that may cause ambiguosity to the name of your new file, then change your new file name accordingly.

 ### Language
 File name language should be in English, with exceptions of some Indonesian words that may cause confusion when translated to english/the name itself is a part of the feature name.
 Discuss with other devs about this issue.

 ### Abbreviations
-Do not use abbreviations (like ViewController -> VC) to avoid confusion.
+Do not use abbreviations (like _ViewController_ -> _VC_) to avoid confusion.
 As an example if we have `TableViewCell` and `TableViewController`, both of them would be shortened to `TVC` which is ambiguous and not good.

 **Good Example**